-Brace yourselves, because Siri has a trick up its sleeve in iOS 11, and it's something that iPhone users have wanted for some time.
+Brace yourselves, because Siri has a trick up its sleeve that iPhone users have wanted for some time.
 Yep, that's right, I'm talking about the ability to use Siri without having to talk out loud for the whole world to hear.
 It's great for privacy, Siri-ing on the down-low when you're not supposed to, or ... you know ... if you have a speech disorder.

 Previous versions of iOS did let you type out certain things to Siri, but only after you've already asked her (or him) a question verbally.
 After that, you could tap on your question and edit it with your keyboard, then press "Done" to get a new response.
 This was not ideal because Siri would answer your dictated question right away instead of just starting from a written question right off the bat.

-In order to enter questions and responses to Siri via your keyboard, you will have to make sure that your iPhone is running iOS 11 first.
-This feature is not available in older iOS versions, so if you haven't updated yet, make sure to do so before continuing.
+In order to enter questions and responses to Siri via your keyboard, you will have to make sure that your iPhone is running iOS 11 or iOS 12 first.
+This feature is not available in iOS 10 and older versions, so if you haven't updated yet, make sure to do so before continuing.

 If you've disabled Siri completely on your device before, you'll want to re-enable the voice assistant at this time.
-So head to your Settings app and navigate to Siri & Search to make sure "Press for Siri" is toggled on.
+So head to your Settings app and navigate to Siri & Search to make sure "Press Home for Siri" or "Press Side Button for Siri" is toggled on, depending on which iPhone model you have.
 This is a requirement unless you want to use "Hey Siri" to open up the Siri interface, then type to her (or him) that way (more on that later).

 - Always On means that Siri will vocally respond to you after each voice query.
 Siri will not be vocal when using Type to Siri.